Skip to main content

 Policy for PAC URL distribution

-• Select Create - New Policy
+• Click Create and select New Policy

 • For Platform select Windows 10 and later